Defence Exports

 Defence Export Information

-Nocturnal Optics - Australian Defence Export Control Liability Notice
+Nocturnal Optics Australia - Defence Export Controls Customer Acknowledgement & Liability Notice:

-Some products on the Nocturnal Optics Website are classified as EAR99 under USA Export Administration Regulations.
+Some products on the Nocturnal Optics Website are classified as ITAR or EAR99 Restricted under USA Export Administration Regulations.

 After purchase, Nocturnal Optics Australia is obligated (as per existing US-AUS Treaties) to verify compliance with EAR99 regulations by cross-checking customer information against the USA Consolidated Screening List.